shawnzernik/pub-vsce/README.md

 ## License

-Licensed under GNU Affero General Public License v3 or later (AGPL-3.0-or-later).
+Licensed under the GNU Affero General Public License v3 or later (AGPL-3.0-or-later).
 See `extensions/LICENSE.md` for details.

 ---